Ludwiggle/JWlS/README.md

 A **J**upyter notebook for **W**olfram**L**anguage**S**cript

-Designed to provide a responsive HTML interface to a remote WolframScript interpreter.
+Designed to provide a responsive HTML interface to a remote WolframScript interpreter with minimal overhead on the bash_kernel.

+### Install

+### Run

 Run `JWLS.sh`